-Soreness is usually at its worst in the first few days through the first week after the injury.
+Soreness is usually at its worst in the first few days through the first week.
 Pain from soreness can be treated with acetaminophen (Tylenol®) or ibuprofen (Advil®) as needed.
-Always talk with your provider about allergies your child may have before giving over-the-counter medication.
+Always talk with your provider about allergies your child may have before giving overthe-counter medication.